pdx-cs-ai/classical-ai-notes/04-advsearch/04-1-advsearch.md

 ## Adversary Search

-* So far, we have only fought the instance
+* So far, we have done single-agent search: our only opponent is the instance itself

 * Consider a two-player game with: